Distance Functions, Critical Points, and the Topology of Random \v{C}ech Complexes: Random Complexes

 \subsection{\cech Complexes and the Distance Function}

 The \cech complex generated by a set of points $\cP$ is a simplicial complex, made up of vertices, edges, triangles and higher dimensional faces.
-While its general definition is quite broad, we shall suffice with the following special case. \begin{defn}[\cech complex] Let $\cP = \set{x_1,x_2,\ldots}$ be a collection of points in $\R^d$.
+While its general definition is quite broad, we focus on the following special case. \begin{defn}[\cech complex] Let $\cP = \set{x_1,x_2,\ldots}$ be a collection of points in $\R^d$, and let $\eps>0$.
 The \cech complex $\CC(\cP, \eps)$ is constructed as follows: \begin{enumerate} \item The $0$-simplices (vertices) are the points in $\cP$. \item An $n$-simplex $[x_{i_0},\ldots,x_{i_n}]$ is in $\CC(\cP,\eps)$ if $\bigcap_{k=0}^{n} {B_{\eps}(x_{i_k})} \ne \emptyset$. \end{enumerate} \end{defn} Figure \ref{fig:cech} depicts a simple example of a \cech complex in $\R^2$.